 Statesboro is a medium-sized city located in the state of Georgia.
 With a population of 30,721 people and eight constituent neighborhoods, Statesboro is the 32nd largest community in Georgia.

-Statesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Statesboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Statesboro are a mix of both white- and blue-collar jobs.
 Overall, Statesboro is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Statesboro who work in office and administrative support (13.74%), food service (13.60%), and sales jobs (13.60%).
+There are especially a lot of people living in Statesboro who work in sales jobs (14.91%), food service (14.01%), and office and administrative support (13.38%).

-The percentage of people in Statesboro who are college-educated is somewhat higher than the average US community of 21.84%: 28.33% of adults in Statesboro have at least a bachelor's degree.
+The overall education level of Statesboro citizens is substantially higher than the typical US community, as 30.77% of adults in Statesboro have at least a bachelor's degree, and the average American community has 21.84%.

 Statesboro is an extremely ethnically-diverse city.
 The people who call Statesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Statesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Statesboro include German, English, Italian, and Scottish.
+Important ancestries of people in Statesboro include Irish, English, Scottish, and Italian.

 The most common language spoken in Statesboro is English.
 Other important languages spoken here include Spanish and Korean.